Raspberry Pi Touch Display

-The Raspberry Pi display is an LCD display which connects to the Raspberry Pi through the DSI connector.
+The Raspberry Pi Touch Display is an LCD display which connects to the Raspberry Pi through the DSI connector.
 In some situations, it allows for the use of both the HDMI and LCD displays at the same time (this requires software support).

-The DSI display is designed to work with Raspberry Pi models that have mounting holes in a HAT footprint.
-Model A/B boards are supported, but require additional mounting hardware to fit the HAT-dimensioned stand-offs on the display PCB.
+The DSI display is designed to work with all models of Raspberry Pi, however early models that do not have mounting holes (the Raspberry Pi 1 model A and B) will require additional mounting hardware to fit the HAT-dimensioned stand-offs on the display PCB.

 LCD displays have an optimum viewing angle, and depending on how the screen is mounted it may be necessary to change the orientation of the display to give the best results.
-By default, the Raspbery Pi display and Raspberry Pi are set up to work best when viewed from slightly above, for example on a desktop.
+By default, the Raspberry Pi Touch Display and Raspberry Pi are set up to work best when viewed from slightly above, for example on a desktop.
 If viewing from below, you can physically rotate the display, and then tell the system software to compensate by running the screen upside down.

 This will vertically flip the LCD and the touch screen, compensating for the physical orientation of the display.

-Read our troubleshooting steps, tips, and tricks here: Raspberry Pi Display Troubleshooting.
+Read our troubleshooting steps, tips, and tricks here: Raspberry Pi Touch Display troubleshooting.

 - 24-bit colour